JonasDeBoeck/crypto-info-cloner/assignment/cloner_worker_application_requirements.md

 ## Libraries and usage for this application

-We provide 2 libraries for you:
+We provide 1 libraries for you:

 * [Messages library](https://github.com/distributed-applications-2021/assignment-messages).
 This will describe how the data in the messages should be put on your Kafka topics.
-* [Database interaction library](https://github.com/distributed-applications-2021/assignment-database-interaction).
-This will abstract away how you'll have to interact with the database.

-Look at the readme / API overview how to use these.
+Look at the readme / API overview how to use it.

 ## Constraints